Skip to main content

 Aging Services

 In alignment with the Oklahoma Department of Mental Health and Substance Abuse Services' mission "to promote healthy communities and provide the highest quality care to enhance the well-being of all Oklahomans," the Department has established an Aging Services Division.
-The vision of Aging Services is that all Oklahomans have the opportunity to age with behavioral health.
+The vision of Aging Services is that all Oklahomans have the opportunity to live and age with behavioral health.
 A critical step to achieving this is elevating awareness among health/behavioral health/social service providers and the public about aging, behavioral health, and how these intersect.

 Led by the work of the Oklahoma Older Adult Behavioral Health Policy Academy and national expert and advocate Karen Orsi, Aging Services established the Behavioral Health Forum on Aging.
 The Forum seeks to develop an age-informed system of care, inclusive of both practice and policy, that is relevant to the older adults of today and tomorrow.
 The Forum receives strategic direction from Oklahoma's Older Adult Behavioral Health State Plan.